 I was diagnosed with Ulcerative Colitis in 2001.
 After being ill for five years I finally managed to get into remission and have been lucky to stay mostly that way ever since.
 The Milton Keynes and Bedford Crohn's and Colitis UK group aim to raise awareness, improve patient care and fundraise.

 The group holds regular social events as well as Organising Team meetings.
 Details of upcoming events are on the group Facebook page.

 Medical Detection Dogs trains dogs to detect the odour of human disease.
 It is at the forefront of the research into the fight against cancer and helping people with life-threatening diseases.

 Their Bio-Detection dogs are trained to find the odour of diseases, such as cancer, in samples such as urine, breath and swabs.
 Their Medical Alert Assistance Dogs are trained to detect minute changes in an individual's personal odour triggered by their disease and alert them to an impending medical event.

-This charity is funded entirely by voluntary contributions and I am lucky enough to volunteer on their Ambassador Dog programme.
+This charity is funded entirely by voluntary contributions and I have been lucky enough to volunteer on their Ambassador Dog programme.